apache/incubator-weex-site/source/references/components/scroller.md

 - support `loadmore` event.
 The `loadmore` event should be used in concert with loadmoreoffset.
 If the view has less than loadmoreoffset to scroll down, the event will be triggered.See details in [example](http://dotwe.org/vue/26e980d5ccd9538941ea6d17761219ff).

-- support `scroll` event <sup class="wx-v">0.12+</sup> .The `loadmore` should be used in concert with offset-accuracy.
+- support `scroll` event <sup class="wx-v">0.12+</sup> .The `scroll` should be used in concert with offset-accuracy.
 This event is fired when the list scrolls.
 The current contentOffset value is given in this event callback.
 See details in [example](http://dotwe.org/vue/9ef0e52bacaa20182a693f2187d851aa).

+- support `scrollstart` and `scrollend` event <sup class="wx-v">0.17+</sup> .These events are fired when the list begins or ends scrolling.The current contentSize and contentOffset value are given in this event callback.
+See details in [example](http://dotwe.org/vue/ba8045f24bf6e1265bb51e94b5ef418c).

 ## Restrictions